Elevation Certificates in Florida

 An Elevation Certificate is an official FEMA document that records the elevation of your building relative to flood zones.
 It's required by most flood insurance companies to determine your premium and may be required for building permits in flood-prone areas.

-At Apex Surveying & Mapping, we've completed thousands of elevation certificates across the state.
+At Apex Surveying & Mapping, we prepare FEMA elevation certificates across the state.
 Florida's unique flood challenges—from coastal storms to inland flooding—make elevation certificates essential for property owners seeking accurate flood insurance pricing.

 Many property owners find that a professional elevation certificate actually reduces their flood insurance premiums.
 If your home was built above the base flood elevation, proper documentation can result in significant annual savings.